 The aim of the project is to improve safety for all road users.
 Hibiscus and Bays Local Board see these changes as important and are funding the proposed improvements.

-We plan to implement these measures in 2019.
+We plan to implement these measures in early 2020.

 These improvements are part of AT's commitment to reducing the number of deaths and serious injuries on our roads by 60% over the next 10 years.